foodini/arduino_ms5611_spi/README.md

 unpredictably, causing voltage fluctuation that affects the accuracy of the sensor.

 There is one major limitation of this library and one caveat about its use.
 The limitation is that it is completely synchronous.
-Before I finish my current project, I'll be fixing this.
+There are good reasons for this, but it is an inconvenience.
+Before I finish my current project, I may be fixing this.
 You'll have the option of setting it up to be synchronous or to have to call a function to see if data are available.
 The caveat comes from the sensor datasheet. **If you choose to alter this library to be asynchronous**, yourself, remember that having any other traffic on the MS5611's SPI channel during conversion (the